psychoanalyzing-twitter/amazon-review-analysis/README.md

 ## Motivation

-Motivate your research question or business problem.
-Clearly explain which problem is solved.
+This project aimed to develop a ML model to accurately predict the rating given using the review's text.

 ## Method and results

 ### Methods
 The standard NLP workflow is abided by.
 What was done in each step of the workflow is briefly described below:

-1. **Text-Preprocessing**.
-Related tweets are scraped using Tweepy.
-2. **Data Labelling**.
-TextBlob and Vader are used to automate labelling of tweets as positive, negative, or neutral.
-They are then manually examined to determine which would be more accurate.
-3. **Data pre-processing**.
+1. **Data Exploration and Visualization**.
+2. **Text Processing and Normalization**.
+3. **GridSearch over Text Vectorization Techniques and Classifiers**.
 Standard pre-processing- stop words are removed, tweets are tokenized, lemmatization/stemming, ... .
 Lemmatization and stemming and compared against a classifier, and the best one is used in the next step.
-4. **Text Representation**.
+4. **Sequence Modelling - Deep Learning**.
 The following text representation techniques were used and compared against each other: BOW, N-grams, TF-IDF, CBOW, Skip-gram, and the pre-trained W2V model.
 The classifier used for comparison was the Multinomial Naive Bayes classifier, with the main metrics of comaparison precision, recall, and f1 due to class imbalance.
-5. **Classification**.
+5. **Topic Modelling**.
 The best text representation models were used in a variety of classification models: LR, Facebook's FastText, and Decision Trees.
-6. **Evaluation, Visualization, and Insights**.
-The precision, recall, and F1 of the models are compared.
-Then, positive, negative and neutral tweets resulting from the best classifier are inspected.

 # Results